Capitol Psychological Assessment

 How Do I Book My Initial Consultation?

-If you suspect that you or your child may be Autistic, Capitol Psychological Assessment, Inc. can offer comprehensive testing and solutions for how to make your/your child’s life and schooling more manageable.
+If you suspect that you may be Autistic, Capitol Psychological Assessment, Inc. can offer comprehensive testing and solutions for how to make your life and schooling more manageable.
 To book your initial consultation and learn more about this process, please click the button below or call us at 916-407-4943.
-We have psychologists with open availability who can get you or your child in for testing today!
+We have psychologists with open availability who can get you in for testing today!